Trying to decide between Yandex Translate vs Google Translate for your automated website translation? We’re here to help!

 Yandex has a pretty similar range of languages, with almost 100 languages listed on the Yandex supported languages page.
 These include a wide range of European languages, including some less commonly spoken languages like Scots Gaelic.
 Yandex also supports translation for a variety of Asian, African, and Indian languages.

 The winner: All in all, when it comes to the number of languages supported, Yandex and Google Translate are on fairly similar ground.
-They both have close to 100 supported languages, with a good mix of languages from different regions of the world.
-However, Google comes out slightly ahead in this arena with roughly 15 more languages.
+They both have about 100 supported languages, with a good mix of languages from different regions of the world.
+However, Google comes out slightly ahead in this arena with roughly 30 more languages.

 Once you know the service you’re considering supports the language(s) you want to translate content into, the next thing to consider is how accurate the translations are.